How to Stay Vigilant against Fraud this Black Friday

 Beware of False Freebies on Facebook

-Similarly, beware of Facebook offers that are quite simply too good
+Similarly, beware of Facebook offers that are quite simply too good to be true.

 Be careful about what you “like” and “share”.
 By doing this, you help to target a wider audience.
 You can also be asked for personal details by clicking, which can be used for fraudulent purposes.
 Check if the Facebook account is verified with a blue tick.
 Another good indication of whether a social media account is genuine is to check how many fans/followers the account has.
 If it’s a low number, this is likely a fake account.